Mekaider/GearSwap/README.md

     })
   ```

-  The system will automatically:
+  The library will automatically:
   - Calculate your current haste from gear, buffs, and job abilities
   - Determine the required dual wield value to reach specific delay reduction thresholds
   - Select the appropriate gear set to meet those requirements

 - **Custom Melee Groups**: Support for custom melee group definitions.
 This feature allows you to create specialized gear sets for specific combat situations or buffs.
 See `function update_melee_group`.
-The system automatically checks for these groups when selecting gear sets.
+The library automatically checks for these groups when selecting gear sets.
 For example:

   ```lua
   -- Define custom melee groups in your job lua